 What is your focus with the ACLU?
 Do you have a particular aspect of law that you specialize in?

 Scout Richters, Legal and Policy Council: Yeah.
-So, I am a legal and policy council, so my work spans the more traditional legal work and policy work.
-And then my specific areas of focus are, um, gender equity, reproductive rights issues, um, and also, uh, juvenile law.
+So, I am a legal and policy council.
+So my work spans the more traditional legal work and policy work.
+And then my specific areas of focus are gender equity, reproductive rights issues, and also juvenile law.

-Amantha Dickman, News Director: So, I’m sure that you have heard all about the released Roe versus Wade opinion piece.
-For listeners who might not have a good idea of what exactly the Roe versus Wade decision of 1973 covers, can you tell us a little bit about what was mapped out in that decision?
+Amantha Dickman, News Director: So, I’m sure that you have heard all about the released Roe v.
+Wade opinion piece.
+For listeners who might not have a good idea of what exactly the Roe v.
+Wade decision of 1973 covers, can you tell us a little bit about what was mapped out in that decision?

 Scout Richters, Legal and Policy Council: Yes, certainly.